Skip to main content

 Description

-Microsoft Entra ID Conditional Access allows an organization to configure Named locations and configure whether those locations are trusted or untrusted.
-These settings provide organizations the means to specify Geographical locations for use in conditional access policies, or define actual IP addresses and IP ranges and whether or not those IP addresses and/or ranges are trusted by the organization.
+Microsoft Entra ID Conditional Access allows an organization to configure Named locations and whether those locations are trusted or untrusted.
+These settings provide organizations the means to specify geographic locations for use in conditional access policies, or define actual IP addresses and IP ranges and whether those IP addresses or ranges are trusted by the organization.

 Rationale